bovinehero/vm-order-generator/README.md

 3. When the standard form doesn't meet my requirments I would like to specify custom information in the request.

 ### Site Owner
-4. I would like users to always specify the hardware of the VM
+4. I would like users to always specify the hardware, environment, location, OS type of the VM and user's email in order to submit an order to the API.
 5. I would like to request a backup of the system when needed
-6. I would like users to always specify an environment to deploy the VM to
-7. I would like users to always specify a location to deploy the VM to
-8. I would like users to always specify the OS type that is installed
-9. I would like users to always specify an identifing email address for their order
-10. I would like the data posted to the endpoint to be downloadable incase the downstream endpoint fails
+6. I would like the data posted to the endpoint to be downloadable incase the downstream endpoint fails

 ## Design

 ### Design Considerations

-Design Considerations Summary
+Due to the JavaScript requirement this site really needed to be a single page app, and by virtue the requirement boiled down to a web form best practice dictates a simplistic approach.

+With this in mind I decided to implement a simple landing page with text instructions and a button to launch a web form.

 ### Colour